Is Handing Out Financial Aid Hurting Your Families and Your School?

 Your tuition aid program was created in hopes of helping families who don’t make enough money to still be able to afford a Christian education at your school.
 However, could your aid program be hurting families more than helping them?

 The Painful Truth About Financial Aid For some families, financial aid seems to just end up enabling them to perpetuate a financially unhealthy lifestyle and rely on your generosity to enable their children to attend your school.
-For them, it seems anyways, that tuition assistance is a right.
+For them, it seems that tuition assistance is a right.
 Even if it’s not enabling, it may be compensating – compensating for unwise financial decision-making by families who just don’t know how to better manage their money.
-Studies have shown that just a little financial education can make a big difference.
-Where is the difference seen?
-Six top areas: 1) lower credit card balances, 2) fewer delinquencies, 3) budgeting, 4) saving, 5) less financial stress, 6) fewer marital conflicts.
+Several studies have shown that just a little financial education can make a big difference in the lives of families, such as:

 Authored by Clint Holden © SchoolRIGHT, LLC., unless otherwise specified.
 All rights reserved.